mathause/cmip_warming_levels/README.md

  * Initial publication.

+ ## License

+ ### CMIP5 Data License Statement

+ The underlying raw data are published under the license of CMIP5.
+Terms of use for CMIP5 are applied for the derived data presented here.
+They are provided at https://pcmdi.llnl.gov/mips/cmip5/terms-of-use.html.
+Data from some modelling centres are licensed for use in non-commercial research and for educational purposes, other for unrestricted use.
+Please refer to the [terms of use for the CMIP5 modeling groups](https://pcmdi.llnl.gov/mips/cmip5/docs/CMIP5_modeling_groups.pdf) for details.
+ The data should be cited by its DOI and according to the [citation recommendation of CMIP5](https://pcmdi.llnl.gov/mips/cmip5/citation.html).

 ## Acknowledgment

 We thank Urs Beyerle for downloading and curating the CMIP5 and CMIP6 data at the Institute for Atmospheric and Climate Science, ETH Zurich, Zurich, Switzerland.